boazbk/tcs/lec_11_running_time.md

 For example, for arithmetic functions such as $T(n) = n^3$, we can typically compute the binary representation of $T(n)$ in time polynomial _in the number of bits_ of $T(n)$ and hence poly-logarithmic in $T(n)$.
 Hence the time to write the string $1^{T(n)}$ in such cases will be $T(n) + poly(\log T(n)) = O(T(n))$.
 :::

+## Extended Church-Turing Thesis (discussion) { #ECTTsec }

+[polyRAMTM-thm](){.ref} shows that the computational models of _Turing Machines_ and _RAM Machines / NAND-RAM programs_ are equivalent up to polynomial factors in the running time.
+Other examples of polynmially equivalent models include:

+* All standard programming languages, including C/Python/JavaScript/Lisp/etc.

+* The $\lambda$ calculus (see also [bibnotesrunningtime](){.ref}).

+* Cellular automata

+* Parallel computers

+* Biological computing devices such as DNA-based computers.

+The _Extended Church Turing Thesis_ is the statement this is true for all physically realizable computing models.
+In other words, the extended Church Turing thesis says that for every _scalable computing device_ $C$ (which has a finite description but can be in principle used to run computation on arbitrarily large inputs),  there is some constant $a$  such that for every function $F:\{0,1\}^* \rightarrow \{0,1\}$ that $C$ can compute on $n$ length inputs using an $S(n)$ amount of physical resources, $F$ is in $TIME(S(n)^a)$.
+This is a strengthening of the ("plain") Church-Turing Thesis, discussed in [churchturingdiscussionsec](){.ref}, which states that the set of computable functions is the same for all physically realizable models, but without requiring the overhead in the simulation between different models to be at most polynomial.

+All the current constructions of scalable computational models and programming language conform to the Extended Church-Turing Thesis, in the sense that they can be with polynomial overhead by Turing Machines (and hence also by NAND-TM or NAND-RAM programs). consequently, the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and we can use the programming language of our choice, or high level descriptions of an algorithm, to determine whether or not a problem is in $\mathbf{P}$.

+Like the Church-Turing thesis itself, the extended Church-Turing thesis is in the asymptotic setting and does not directly yield an experimentally testable prediction.
+However, it can be instantiated with more concrete bounds on the overhead, yielding experimentally-testable predictions such as the _Physical Extended Church-Turing Thesis_   we mentioned in [PECTTsec](){.ref}.

+In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device (or even gave a convincing blueprint) that violates the extended Church Turing Thesis.
+However,    _quantum computing_, if realized, will pose a serious challenge to the extended Church-Turing Thesis (see [quantumchap](){.ref}).
+However, even if the promises of quantum computing are fully realized, the extended Church-Turing thesis is  "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
+We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,   we still have hierarchy and uncomputability results, and there is still no reason to doubt the ("plain") Church-Turing thesis.
+Moreover,  the prospect of quantum computing does not seem to make a difference for the time complexity of many  (though not all!) of the concrete problems that we care about.
+In particular, out of all the example problems mentioned in [chapefficient](){.ref}, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.